Skip to main content

 Award Eligibility and Scoring

-Grand Champion and Top Angler Awards
+Grand Champion and Top Angler Awards:

-• The winner shall be the individual that accumulates the highest total inches (including tackle multiples) of eligible fish.
-Number of species caught supersedes total inches.
+The winner shall be the individual that accumulates the highest total inches (including tackle multiples) of eligible fish.

-• Only the largest fish entered in each of the eligible tackle categories shall be used in calculating the total inches for the non-tackle specific prizes.
+Only the largest fish* entered in each of the eligible tackle categories shall be used in calculating the total inches for the non-tackle specific prizes.

-• The length of an eligible fish shall be calculated to the closest l/2 inch, rounded down to the closest inch or l/2 inch.
+The length of an eligible fish shall be calculated to the closest l/2 inch, rounded down to the closest inch or l/2 inch.

-• To be eligible for the Grand Champion award an angler must have caught at least four of the seven eligible species exceeding the minimum size.
+To be eligible for the Grand Champion award an angler must have caught at least four of the seven eligible species exceeding the minimum size.

 Team Awards

-• Eligibility for Team Champion awards (guide or non-guided) requires a team to consist of at least two anglers.
+Eligibility for Team Champion awards (guide or non-guided) requires a team to consist of at least two anglers.

-• Every member of a team must have caught at least one of the fish used to calculate the team score.
+Every member of a team must have caught at least one of the fish used to calculate the team score.

 Guided vs. Non-guided Award Variations, and Top Guide Award

-• If you have a Guide/Professional on board, you must be scored in the Guided Category.
 A guided team or individual shall mean any team or individual who is fishing on a boat with a licensed captain or a professional angler.

 Artificial and Fly Division Awards

-• A fish scored for the Artificial Division Award is caught by using an artificial lure, cast by the angler using a plug or spinning rod.
-A fish scored for an Artificial or Fly Division award must not have been caught while chumming or trolling by boat.
+A fish scored for the Artificial Division Award is caught by using an artificial lure, cast by the angler using a plug or spinning rod.

-• Artificial lures and Flies may not be “sweetened” by the addition of any natural bait, dead or alive.
+Artificial lures and Flies may not be “sweetened” by the addition of any natural bait, dead or alive.

 Junior and Young Adult Anglers

-• A Youth Angler is an angler who has not reached their eleventh birthday as of September 15, 2023
+A Youth Angler is an angler who has not reached their eleventh birthday as of September 20, 2024

-• A Junior Angler is an angler who has not reached their eighteenth birthday as of September 15, 2023
+A Junior Angler is an angler who has not reached their eighteenth birthday as of September 20, 2024

 Bonus Inches for Fly and Artificial

-• The largest fish for an eligible species caught on artificial will be scored at 1.25 times the total length.
+ACTUAL INCHES of measurement should be recorded in the appropriate tackle column on your scoresheet.
+Subsequent tackle mutliples will be calculated by the tournament staff.
+The largest fish for an eligible species caught on artificial will be scored at 1.25 times the total length.

-• The largest fish for an eligible species caught on fly will be scored at 1.50 times the total length.
+The largest fish for an eligible species caught on fly will be scored at 1.50 times the total length.

-• Artificial and Fly multipliers do not apply to scoring for “Largest Fish” awards for each species.
+Artificial and Fly multipliers do not apply to scoring for “Largest Fish” awards for each species.

 Ultimate Tie Breaker